 Due to many hacks and breaches of personal information, having a tax return filed fraudulently in your name has become a problem in recent years.
 Criminals gather enough information about you to file a tax return and request a refund from the IRS or the state.
 By the time you file your tax return, you are told they already have a return in your name.
 Now you have to show yours is legit and the other one isn’t.
 If you are due a refund, your refund may be delayed.
+It’ll be a problem if you’re planning to use your tax refund to buy additional I Bonds.
 Even if you owe, the fraud still creates more work for you to deal with the headache.

 This happens because the whole tax return system wasn’t designed with security in mind.
-Unlike with any other financial institutions, you are not required to have an “account” with the IRS.
+Unlike with any other financial institution, you are not required to have an “account” with the IRS.

 - When you move, you are not required to notify the IRS.
 When a tax return next year comes in with a new address, it can be legit.
 The IRS is expected to trust that address and send a check there if so requested.